 .
 Here is how to get these from C#.

-Securing facets designated for the Fusion server
+Securing facets designated for the Fusion Server

-On the Unisave side, once you receive the facet call, you verify the fusion server token against the one stored in Unisave environment variables (you put the same token into both the fusion server as well as the unisave environment) and if it matches, you perform the business logic:
+On the Unisave side, once you receive the facet call, you verify the fusion Server token against the one stored in Unisave environment variables (you put the same token into both the fusion Server as well as the unisave environment) and if it matches, you perform the business logic:

 public class MyRaceFacet : Facet